 Health Economics (MSc)

-The MSc (Health Economics) introduces the student to the principles underlying the economic analysis of health care decision-making within an evolving context of technological development, population ageing and changing patient expectations.
+The MSc in Health Economics is a taught Masters programme which introduces the student to the theoretical principles and practical techniques of economic analysis which are applied to inform health policy and health care decision-making within the evolving global context of technological development, population ageing, rising healthcare costs and changing patient preferences and expectations.

 Applications and Selections